DataDog/documentation/content/en/tracing/guide/service_overrides.md

 <div class="alert alert-danger">Removing service overrides is a <b>breaking change</b>.
 Metrics, monitors, or dashboard queries based on the overridden service name will stop matching.</div>

-It is recommended to remove service overrides progressively, proceeding service by service, in order to ensure that no critical assets (dashboards, monitors, retention filters, etc...) are affected by the change.
-Follow the [step-by-step process](#a-step-by-step-process-to-remove-service-overrides) to ensure a smooth transition to the new model.
+It is recommended to remove service overrides progressively, proceeding service by service, to ensure that no critical assets (such as dashboards, monitors, retention filters, and so on) are affected by the change.
+Follow the [detailed instructions](#a-step-by-step-process-to-remove-service-overrides) to ensure a smooth transition to the new model.

 ### Examples